kintohub/kintohub-docs/docs/managing-members.md

 ---
 title: Managing members’ roles on a project basis
-sidebar_label: Managing members’ roles on a project basis
 ---

 1. Open any project (a KintoBlock or an application) you want to edit